Adanato/LIMO/README.md

 For detailed instructions and implementation details, please refer to [`eval/README.md`](./eval/readme.md).

+## Legacy Resources (v1)

+If you need the original LIMO resources from the initial paper version, they are still available:

+- **Model**: [GAIR/LIMO](https://huggingface.co/GAIR/LIMO) (Original 817-sample trained model)
+- **Dataset**: [GAIR/LIMO](https://huggingface.co/datasets/GAIR/LIMO) (Original 817 training samples)

+The v1 resources correspond to the initial paper submission and contain the experimental results that were previously shown in this README.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Citation